Bottomonium production in pp and heavy-ion collisions: heavy quark potential

 In heavy-ion collisions quarkonium production and disintegration is embedded in the hot environment of the QGP, composed of partons.
 Therefore it is necessary to know the quarkonium properties in such a medium.
 They depend on the potential between a pair of heavy quarks.
 We start out with the calculation of the temperature dependence of the eigenstates $\Phi_i$ of the heavy quark-antiquark pair.
 Because the mass of the heavy quark is large as compared to their kinetic energy in the pair rest system we can use the non-relativistic Schrödinger equation.

 If the heavy quark potential is strongly attractive and therefore the dissociation temperature $T_{diss}$ is high, primordial quarkonia can survive the passage through the QGP.
-Otherwise they will melt and most quarkonia measured in experiment are those which are regenerated late, when the temperature of the plasma is below $T_{diss}$ .
+Otherwise they will melt and most quarkonia measured in experiment are those which are regenerated late, when the temperature of the plasma falls below $T_{diss}$ .

-No consensus has been reached about the most suitable heavy quark potential ~\cite{Satz:2005hx,Petreczky:2018xuh,Lafferty:2019jpr} We assume, however, that the conclusions made in this paper do not depend on the specific choice of the potential.
+No consensus has been reached about the most suitable heavy quark potential ~\cite{Satz:2005hx,Petreczky:2018xuh,Lafferty:2019jpr}.
+We assume, however, that the conclusions made in this paper do not depend on the specific choice of the potential.
 The potential, which we use, is the free energy of a system made up of a heavy quark pair~\cite{Gubler:2020hft,Lee:2013dca}.
-The free energy obtained from lattice QCD calculations of the Wilson loop can be decomposed into~\cite{Satz:2005hx}
+The free energy potential, extracted from lattice QCD calculations using the Wilson loop, assumes an infinite heavy quark mass.
+The relativistic corrections can be separated into two parts: the kinematic correction and the dynamic correction caused by spin-spin interactions.
+The kinematic correction can be absorbed in the effective potential $V_{\rm eff}=V(r)-p^4/m_Q^3$ with $m_Q$ and $p$ being heavy quark mass and relative momentum, respectively.
+So the relativistic correction leads to a deeper potential, the quarkonium becomes a more deeply bound state and the dissociation temperature is enhanced.
+For the spin related term, we averaged over the different spin states.
+In the present study, however, we neglect both relativistic corrections.
+They are small due to the large mass of the bottom quark.
+The kinetic correction is $\propto 1/m_q^3$ , the spin-spin interaction is $\propto 1/m_q^2$.